Why Train Travel Is The Best Way to Take in Europe

 Most European train tickets do not include a seat reservation.
 A guaranteed seat is offered for an additional charge, which varies from country to country.
 For this reason, it’s best to arrive as early as possible and jump on board to find a seat as soon as your train arrives.

-Keep in mind, however, that certain high speed and inter-city trains require a reservation or else offer reservations which may kick out passengers without reservations.
+Keep in mind, however, that certain high speed and inter-city trains require a reservation or else offer reservations that may kick out passengers without reservations.
 If you don’t want to sit on the floor for two hours or more, a reservation is a wise investment.

-Additionally, eastern Europe tends to be cheaper overall, but won’t always offer the same luxuries as travel in and out of western Europe.
-Some railways are more run down, slower, and have additional connections, which can be a hassle.
+Additionally, Eastern Europe tends to be cheaper overall, but won’t always offer the same luxuries as travel in and out of Western Europe.
+Some railways are more run down, slower and have additional connections, which can be a hassle.

 Also, not every train offers food and beverage service so it’s best to bring something on board with you.

 Despite the sometimes confusing aspects of train travel within Europe, the benefits far outweigh the hassles.
 There’s no better way to see Europe than by train.

 Sure the continent is home to some of the finest cities in the world, but the real wonders lie in the countryside.
 Train travel offers some of the most scenic routes through each country with views that you would otherwise not get to see.

 You’ll also arrive much more comfortably than you would by plane.
 European trains have comfortable seats with more legroom than planes and allow for you to face your companions if you so desire.

 More often than not, they aren’t filled to capacity either, which makes spreading out a definite possibility.